lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-the_invitation_to_contemplate_heretica.md

 * [In Openness, what is "heretica"?](#in-openness-what-is-heretica)
 * Contemplations in Heretica:
-> Note: by choosing to visit any link below, the invitation to dwell with
+> Note: by choosing to visit any link below, the invitation to heretica is
-> heretica is accepted and consent implied.
+> accepted and consent implied.
 If unsure, please review the answer
 > ["What is heretica?"](#in-openness-what-is-heretica)
   * Oligarchy
     * [What is oligarchy?](./heretica/openness_gpt-responses-heretica-contemplating_oligarcy.md#what-is-oligarchy)